Have a question?

 View Required Public Notice Page

 Required Public Notices: 1.
-Exemption Statement: The Policies of the Board of Governors requires all institutions conferred exemption with respect to religious education to prominently display the exemption statement in all relevant institutional publications.
-The statement should read: Degree programs of study offered by King James Bible College have been declared exempt from the requirements for licensure, under provisions of North Carolina General Statutes Section (G.S.)
+Exemption Statement: Degree programs of study offered by King James Bible College have been declared exempt from the requirements for licensure, under provisions of North Carolina General Statutes Section (G.S.)
 116-15 (d) for exemption from licensure with respect to religious education.
 Exemption from licensure is not based upon assessment of program quality under established licensing standards.
 2. Student Complaints: The State Authorization Unit of the University of North Carolina System Office serves as the official state entity to receive complaints concerning post-secondary institutions that are authorized to operate in North Carolina.
 If students are unable to resolve a complaint through the institution’s grievance procedures, they can review the Student Complaint Policy (PDF) and submit their complaint using the online complaint form at https://studentcomplaints.northcarolina.edu/form.
-For more information contact: North Carolina Post-Secondary Education Complaints 223 S. West Street, Suite 1800 Raleigh, NC 27603 (919) 962-4550 To file a complaint with the Consumer Protection Division of the North Carolina Department of Justice, please visit The State Attorney General’s web page at: http://www.ncdoj.gov/complaint.
-North Carolina residents may call (877) 566-7226.
+For more information contact: North Carolina Post-Secondary Education Complaints 223 S. West Street, Suite 1800 Raleigh, NC 27603 (919) 962-4550 To file a complaint with the Consumer Protection Division of the North Carolina Department of Justice, please visit The State Attorney General’s web page at: http://www.ncdoj.gov/complaint North Carolina residents may call (877) 566-7226.
 Outside of North Carolina, please call (919) 716-6000.
 En Espanol (919) 716-0058.
 If you choose to mail a complaint, please use the following address: Consumer Protection Division Attorney General’s Office Mail Service Center 9001 Raleigh, NC 27699-9001

 error: Content is protected !!